 If you require any assistance throughout the process, email email@example.com

-To ensure your clubs sustainability, a management committee must be established.
-This will include a president or chairperson, a secretary and a treasurer who are formed with the intention of making decisions about issues or taking action on tasks.
+To ensure your club's sustainability, a management committee must be established.
+This will include a president or chairperson, a secretary, and a treasurer; formed with the intention of making decisions about issues or acting on tasks.
+These people provide governance for the club - they will ensure good leadership and adhere to principles of best practice.
 A club's main committee will be the management team.

 For a list of committee job descriptions and tips to running a good meeting see the Sport NZ website: